unChaz/sci-fi-5e/srd/mechanics/combat.md

 There are three degrees of cover.
 If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren’t added together.
 For example, if a target is behind a creature that gives half cover and a tree trunk that gives three-quarters cover, the target has three-quarters cover.

 A target with **half cover** has a +2 bonus to AC and Dexterity saving throws.
 A target has half cover if an obstacle blocks at least half of its body.
-The obstacle might be a low wall, a large piece of furniture, a narrow tree trunk, or a creature, whether that creature is an enemy or a friend.
+The obstacle might be a low wall, a large piece of furniture, a nbullet tree trunk, or a creature, whether that creature is an enemy or a friend.

 A target with **three-quarters cover** has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
-The obstacle might be a portcullis, an arrow slit, or a thick tree trunk.
+The obstacle might be a portcullis, an bullet slit, or a thick tree trunk.

 A target with **total cover** can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

 ### Damage and Healing

 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
-The thrust of a sword, a well-placed arrow, or a blast of flame from a *fireball* spell all have the potential to damage, or even kill, the hardiest of creatures.
+The thrust of a sword, a well-placed bullet, or a blast of flame from a *fireball* spell all have the potential to damage, or even kill, the hardiest of creatures.

 #### Hit Points